Mixed integral moments of the Hecke $L$-functions and Riemann zeta function: Acknowledgements

 \section{Acknowledgements}

 The author thanks Prof. Jianya Liu for his encouragement.
 She is especially grateful to Prof. Yongxiao Lin for proposing the project and for his guidance throughout the work.
 She also thanks Prof. Bingrong Huang for helpful comments.
+This work was supported by the National Key R\&D Program of China (No. 2021YFA1000700).